 – Assimilating into cultures through sports.

-I left the panel mentally exclaiming: “Hey I should thoughtful create ways others can access my culture.”
+I left thinking: “Hey I should carefully engineer ways others can access my culture.”

 I.e. Create conversation pieces.

-I thought the moderator, Raina, did a wonderful job of asking questions!
+I thought the moderator did a wonderful job of asking questions!

 Question: “I’d like to ask you specifically if there was anything you read in the book that surprised you?”

-Micro: “Mustafa.”—Seeing my name in a book.
-That was jarring.
-I’m 30 now—never have I read my own name in a “western book.”
-(Yearbooks don’t count.)
+Micro: “Mustafa”—Seeing my name in a book. that was jarring.
+I’m 30 now, never have I read my western book.
 I found that stark.
 A moment of representation.
 Plus, who doesn’t love the sound of their own name.
 (Dada)

 Macro: “You aren’t writing your story, your story will always be written for you.
 If you are telling your story, your story will always be told to you.”